Chet314/pokemonsTestTask/README.md

                                                      Description.

-    This work is test-task for position Junior React Developer in Blitz-Studio.ru.
+    This work is a test task for the position of Junior React Developer in Blitz-Studio.ru.

                                                      About the project.

-    In this project was used next librories:
+    In this project the following libraries were used:
         1. React
         2. Redux
         3. axios